jacklenox/WP-Appcache/readme.txt

 == Screenshots ==

-Screenshots don't really do this plugin any justice.
+Screenshots don't really do this plugin justice.
 I could screenshot load times of less than 100 milliseconds, but that would be crass.

 == Changelog ==